 A USGS topographic map is usually named for the most prominent feature within the bounds of the map, frequently a community.
 Most topographic maps are named for the most centrally located, well-known, and/or largest community labeled on the map.

 If the community for which the map should be named falls on two or more maps, a directional term might be used such as East and West.
 An example is Washington East, D.C. and Washington West, D.C.

-Naming maps for linear features such as streams is generally avoided because such features usually pass through maps or meander on and off the maps.
+Naming maps for linear features such as streams is generally avoided because such features usually pass through several maps or meander on and off the maps.
 Occasionally, a map area is so devoid of named topography that a directional might be used, as in adding NW or SE to the name of an adjacent map, or even using the map name from a smaller scale series and applying the directional term.